 The ACVO Vision for Animals Foundation funds research grants that further medical findings for animals (and humans).
 The VAF does not provide funding to individuals for veterinary care or other medical procedures.

-Since 2002, the VAF has funded 57 resident grants for a total of $287,034.
+Since 2002, the VAF has funded 90 resident grants for a total of $426,194.

 In 2015, the VAF awarded a large grant, of $29,948 to research on the topic of SARDS to Dr. Freya Mowat of North Carolina State University for her two-year project, “Defining the effect of immune-mediated damage to the pineal gland in the etiopathogenesis of sudden acquired retinal degeneration syndrome (SARDS) in dogs”.
 Co-investigators are: Drs.
 Katherine Lunn, Natasha Olby, and Gianluca Tosini.
 The VAF is grateful to Stokes Pharmacy for their donation of medication to this study.
 This grant resulted in the following publications: